Explore the School of Nursing's PhD Programs

 Learn more about the PhD Program's Philosophy

-A successful graduate of the Ph.D.
-Program at UTMB School of Nursing will demonstrate the ability to:
+A successful graduate of our Doctor of Philosophy Program at the UTMB School of Nursing will demonstrate the following:

 Create conceptual systems that reflect synthesis, coherence, and the extension of knowledge about health promotion, human response, and healing within the context of biobehavioral research, vulnerable populations, and contemporary pedagogies.